Wednesday, May 7, 2014

 May 7th, 2014

-I stopped myself from looking into my future, two years ago, after my wife, Mimie, died.
-I just focus on whatever is occurring in my current moment as I make up my day while it unfolds before me.
-It’s as if the minutes and seconds of each day are barreling down a track of a runaway train.
+I stopped myself from looking into my future two years ago after my wife, Mimie, died.
+I just focus on whatever is occurring in my current moment as I make up my day while it unfolds.
+It's as if the minutes and seconds of each day are barreling down the track of a runaway train.

-My track is no longer laid out before me, on a pre-planned destination, I'm over that.
-Instead I lay my track before me as my life unfolds.
-I do this track laying at at a feverish pace since life is always fluid and dynamic but at least I can make on-the-spot decisions and change my future.
-It's the only way I can figure out on avoiding the misfortune that life seems to hand people.
-I feel this need not to plan on my future because I feel I can't count on where life is taking me.
-Ever since 2006 there have been major derailments on what I thought my train was headed on a pre-planned track that had all it's future destinations in front of me.
+My track is no longer laid out before me on a pre-planned destination; I'm over that.
+Instead, I lay my track before me as my life unfolds.
+I do this track at a feverish pace since life is always fluid and dynamic, but at least I can make on-the-spot decisions and change my future.
+It's the only way I can avoid the misfortune that life seems to hand people.
+I need not plan my future because I can't count on where life takes me.
+Since 2006, there have been significant derailments on what I thought my train was headed on a pre-planned track with all its future destinations in front of me.

 Stop 1: A career